-The 1975's Matty Healy on recording a song by his dad, actor Tim Healy: "He's always been very punk" | NME
+The 1975's Matty Healy on recording a song by his dad, actor Tim Healy: "He's always been very punk"

 He added: “He’s always been interested in really subversive comedy.
 And my dad’s early comedy was like, really surreal.
 It’s very funny.
 And some of it’s just weird.”

-Matty is the son of Tim Healy and Denise Welch – the Loose Women Host and Coronation Street actress.
+Matty is the son of Tim Healy and Denise Welch, the Loose Women host and Coronation Street actress.
 In 2016, Healy wrote ‘I Like It When You Sleep, for You Are So Beautiful Yet So Unaware of It’ track ‘She Lays Down’ about Welch’s battle with post-natal depression.

-The Big Read also sees Healy discuss being sampled by Slowthai on new track ‘Enemy’, and the controversy surrounding the rapper’s behaviour at the NME Awards 2020.
-Slowthai left the event early after an altercation with an audience member, who accused him of misogyny while accepting the fan-voted Hero Of The Year Award, following an interaction with co-host Katherine Ryan which escalated to what he later called “a point of shameful actions on my part.”
+The Big Read also sees Healy discuss being sampled by Slowthai on his new track ‘Enemy’, as well as the controversy surrounding the rapper’s behaviour at the NME Awards 2020.

+Slowthai left the event early after an altercation with an audience member, who accused him of misogyny while accepting the fan-voted Hero Of The Year Award.
+That followed an interaction with co-host Katherine Ryan which escalated to what he later called “a point of shameful actions on my part.”

 “I think that to demonise him when… we as a society love living through people like Slowthai,” Healy told NME.
 “We love celebrating young people who are economically disenfranchised who are kind of anti-establishment who are doing these things, and they’re reckless and they’re wild.
 And we basically go, ‘Yeah, fucking go on!
 Yeah, do it for me!
 Say that thing for me!
 Do that thing for me!’
 And then when it goes too far, we’re all a bit like, ‘Whoa’.”